 After your gorilla trek in Ruhija, you can retire to one of the many lodges on Lake Bunyonyi.
 These lodges include Bird Nest Resort, Acadia Lodge, Crater Bay Lodge, Bunyonyi Overland Resort, Rock Resort, and Hawker’s Eye Lodge, among others.
-As a trusted tour operator, Trek Africa Tours has built long-standing relationships with many of these hotels and lodges, and we can help you choose the best one to suit your needs.
+As a trusted tour operator, Trek Africa Expeditions has built long-standing relationships with many of these hotels and lodges, and we can help you choose the best one to suit your needs.
 We can also negotiate great deals on your behalf.
 Contact us today to start planning your trip.

-Trek Africa Tours is your reliable partner in booking all the activities you want to experience during your stay at Lake Bunyonyi after your gorilla trek in Ruhija.
+Trek Africa Expeditions is your reliable partner in booking all the activities you want to experience during your stay at Lake Bunyonyi after your gorilla trek in Ruhija.
 We offer a range of gorilla safari packages to Ruhija sector of Bwindi that cater to various budgets, from budget to mid-range to luxury options, and we can also secure gorilla habituation permits for you.
 By choosing us, you can benefit from our expertise, local knowledge, and excellent customer service.

 Our company is highly rated on Trip Advisor, with many satisfied clients who have enjoyed our personalized approach to safari planning and execution.
 We are committed to providing you with a memorable Uganda safari experience that meets your expectations and exceeds them.
 Our team of expert tour consultants is always available to answer all your safari questions and help you make the most of your trip.